senolgulgonul/softfpga/README.md

-# Softice — iCE40 FPGA Emulator
+# Softfpga — iCE40 FPGA Emulator

 > A browser emulator for iCE40 FPGAs.
 Write Verilog, simulate instantly.
 No install.
 No server.